Hypertensive Emergencies

 Uncontrolled Blood Pressure

-Hypertensive emergencies encompass a spectrum of clinical presentations in which uncontrolled blood pressures (BPs) lead to progressive or impending end-organ dysfunction.
+Hypertensive emergencies—defined by the 2024 American Heart Association scientific statement as a systolic blood pressure (SBP)/diastolic BP above 80/110-120 mm Hg, with evidence of new or worsening target-organ damage [1] —encompass a spectrum of clinical presentations in which uncontrolled BPs lead to progressive or impending end-organ dysfunction.
 In these conditions, the BP should be lowered aggressively over minutes to hours.

 Neurologic end-organ damage due to uncontrolled BP may include hypertensive encephalopathy, cerebral vascular accident/cerebral infarction, subarachnoid hemorrhage, and/or intracranial hemorrhage.
 [2] Cardiovascular end-organ damage may include myocardial ischemia/infarction, acute left ventricular dysfunction, acute pulmonary edema, and/or aortic dissection.
 Other organ systems may also be affected by uncontrolled hypertension, which may lead to acute renal failure/insufficiency, retinopathy, eclampsia, or microangiopathic hemolytic anemia.
 [2]